Table of Contents

 SUMMER – June, July, August:

-Summer is the best time of year to visit Poland, as the weather is nice and warm, averaging around 77 degrees fahrenheit.
+Summer is the best time of year to visit Poland, as the weather is nice and warm, averaging around 77 degrees Fahrenheit.
 Pack your warm weather clothing, including shorts, t-shirts, and summer dresses to make the most of the beautiful weather.

 How to dress for different activities in Poland – (Click to expand)